Charles77K/Charles77K/README.md

 # Charles Obiora

-Software developer building web and mobile applications.
+Software Engineer building web and mobile applications.

 ## About
 I work across the stack with JavaScript and TypeScript, focused on building scalable products, clean APIs, and systems that actually hold up in production.